 The Workshop Analysis Makes the Difference is the main event organized under CCOE Lessons Learned and Analysis Branch responsibility.
-The focus of the Workshop is to deep dive into themes capable to enhance CIMIC Lessons Learned Cycle such as CIV-MIL Information sharing, Assessment/Analysis and Lessons Learned structures.
+The focus of the Workshop was to deep dive into themes capable to enhance CIMIC Lessons Learned Cycle such as CIV-MIL Information sharing, Assessment/Analysis and Lessons Learned structures.

-The overall aim of the workshop is to strengthen cooperation between military and civilian spheres by enhancing mutual trust and confidence between NATO, its partners and other international and local actors.
+The overall aim of the workshop was to strengthen cooperation between military and civilian spheres by enhancing mutual trust and confidence between NATO, its partners and other international and local actors.
 A wide range of topics from Collective Defence, Conflict Analysis, CIV-MIL communication processes through to Resilience will be addressed and valid outcomes will be worked out.

 Military and Civilian approaches to Analysis of the Civil Environment- including Conflict Analysis;